Fishing line: Terminology

 Fishing with a hook-and-line setup is called angling.
-Fish are caught when one are drawn by the bait/lure dressed on the hook into swallowing it in whole, causing in the hook (usually barbed) piercing and anchoring into the mouthparts, gullet or gill, resulting in the fish becoming firmly tethered to the line.
-Another method is to use a straight gorge, which is buried in the bait such that it would be swallowed end first, and the tension along the line would fix it cross-wise in the quarry's stomach or gullet and so the capture would be assured.
+Fish are caught when one is drawn by the bait/lure dressed on the hook into swallowing it in whole, causing in the hook (usually barbed) piercing the soft tissues and anchoring into the mouthparts, gullet or gill, resulting in the fish becoming firmly tethered to the line.
+Another more primitive method is to use a straight gorge, which is buried longitudinally in the bait such that it would be swallowed end first, and the tension along the line would fix it cross-wise in the fish's stomach or gullet and so the capture would be assured.
 Once the fish is hooked, the line can then pull it towards the angler and eventually fetch it out of the water (known as "landing" the fish).
-Heavier fish can also be landed with a landing net or a hooked pole called a gaff.
+Heavier fish can be difficult to retrieve by only dragging the line (as it might overwhelm and snap the line) and might need to be landed via additionally using a hand net (a.k.a. landing net) or a hooked pole called a gaff.

-Trolling is a technique where one or more lines, each with a fishing lure at the end, is dragged through the water.
-Trolling from a moving boat is used in big-game and commercial fishing as a method of catching large open-water species such as tuna and marlin.
-Trolling can also be used when angling in freshwater as a way to catch salmon, northern pike, muskellunge and walleye.
-The technique allows anglers to cover a large body of water in a short time.
+Trolling is a technique where one or more lines, each with at least one hooked fishing lure at the end, is dragged through the water, which mimick schooling forage fish.
+Trolling from a moving boat is used in both big-game and commercial fishing as a method of catching large open-water species such as tuna and marlin (which are instinctively drawn to schoolers), and can also be used when angling in freshwater as a way to catch salmon, northern pike, muskellunge and walleye.
+The technique allows anglers to cover a large body of water in a short time without having to cast and retrieve lures constantly.

-Longline fishing, also known as a trot line is a commercial fishing technique that uses many baited hooks hanging perpendicularly from a single line.
+Longline fishing and trotlining are commercial fishing technique that uses many secondary lines with baited hooks hanging perpendicularly from a single main line.

-Snagging is a fishing technique where a large sized hook is used to pierce the fish externally in the body (like a gaff) instead of inside the mouth, and is therefore not the same as angling.
-Generally, a large treble hook with a heavy sinker is cast into a river containing a large amount of fish (such as salmon) and is quickly jerked and reeled in.
-Due to the often illegal nature of this method some practitioners have added methods to disguise the practice, such as adding bait or piercing the jerking motion.
+Snagging is a fishing technique where a large, sharp grappling hook is used to pierce the fish externally in the body instead of inside the fish's mouth, and is therefore not the same as angling.
+Generally, a large open-gaped treble hook with a heavy sinker is cast into a river containing a large amount of fish (such as salmon) and is quickly jerked and reeled in, which gives the snag hook a gaff-like "clawing" motion that can spear its sharp points past the scales and skin and deep into the body.
+Modern technologies such as underwater cameras are sometimes used to help improve the timing of snagging.
+Due to the mutilating nature of this technique (where the fish are typically too deeply injured to be released alive), snagging is frequently deemed an unethical and illegal method, and some snagging practitioners have added procedures to disguise the snagging practice, such as adding baits or jerking the line using a fishing rod, to make it look like angling.